 Sedona’s Cathedral Rock

-I have finished a landscape of Sedona’s Cathedral Rock in 5 different versions.
-Creekside Cathedral, Church House Rock, Sedona’s 1st Light, Fire in the Sky & Cathedral Magic (the cropped version).
-Offered as large-scale panoramas are Creekside Cathedral, Sedona’s Cathedral Rock, and Fire in the Sky.
+I delight in creating contemporary southwest Sedona landscape paintings, and here is another of Sedona’s Cathedral Rock.
+Thirteen other versions are available.
+Sedona’s Sacred Heart and Soul, Vortex Lovers, Cathedral Moon, Creekside Cathedral, Church House Rock, Sacred Reflections, Whimsical Daydream, Sedona’s 1st Light, Fire in the Sky & Cathedral Magic (the cropped version).
+In addition, Creekside Cathedral, Sedona’s Cathedral Rock, Cathedral Moon, and Fire in the Sky are offered as large-scale panoramas.

-I never create “Plein Air” which means to be on location when creating a new landscape.
-Although the Sedona Arts Center sponsors a “Plein Air” contest yearly, attracting 1,000’s of art enthusiast.
-The reference I used this time for Sedona’s Cathedral was from some folks I met while dancing at the “Spirit Room” in Jerome, AZ.
-We started talking, and they said they just hiked Cathedral Rock and took this photo.
-I asked if I could honor them by doing a painting of it and they said yes!
+I never go out and paint “Plein Air,” which means to paint on location when creating new contemporary Sedona landscape art.
+Although the Sedona Arts Center sponsors a “Plein Air” contest yearly, attracting 1,000’s art enthusiasts.
+This time, the reference I used for this Sedona landscape painting of Sedona’s Cathedral Rock was from some folks I met while dancing at the “Spirit Room” in Jerome, AZ.
+So I asked if I could honor them by painting it, and they said sure!
+So we started talking, and they said they had just hiked Cathedral Rock and taken this photo.

 Sedona’s Orchard Industry